OpenBankProject/OBP-VM/README.md

 OpenBankProject-Virtual machine
 =============

+##Status

+Note: This VM is currently out of date!

 ##About

 Vagrant and Puppet scripts to create a Virtual Box VM running the Open Bank Project Server / API